Ram Jethmalani: Personal life

 Jethmalani was born on 14 September 1923 in Shikarpur, Sindh in the Sindh division of the then Bombay Presidency (today a part of Pakistan) to Boolchand Gurmukhdas Jethmalani and Parbati Boolchand.
 He got a double promotion in school and completed matriculation at the age of 13.
 At the age of 17 he secured an LL.B. degree from the Bombay University with a first class distinction.
 At that time, the minimum age for becoming a lawyer was 21, but a special exception (resulting from an application that he made to the court contesting the rule regarding minimum age) allowed him to become a lawyer at the age of 18.
 He received his LL.M. from Bombay University, since Sindh did not have a university of its own at that time.

 Jethmalani married his first wife, Durga, in a traditional Indian arranged marriage, around the age of 18.
-In 1947, just before partition, he married his second wife, Ratna Shahani, a lawyer by profession.
+In 1947, just before the partition of India, he married his second wife, Ratna Shahani, a lawyer by profession.
 His family includes both of his wives and four children – three by Durga (Rani, Shobha, Mahesh) and one by Ratna (Janak).
 Among his two sons and two daughters, Mahesh and Rani have been supreme court lawyers while Mahesh is also a BJP leader, and Rani a social activist.
+Kamna Jethmalani, an actress in Telugu and Tamil films is a relative of him.
+She is the granddaughter of one of his brothers.

 Jethmalani died on 8 September 2019 in New Delhi at his home at the age of 95.
-According to his son Mahesh Jethmalani, he was unwell for the last few months and died at 7:45 AM (IST), six days short of his 96th birthday.
+According to his son Mahesh Jethmalani, he had been unwell for the last few months of his life, and died at 7:45 am (IST), six days short of his 96th birthday.